 The supply chain logistics industry may have a staffing problem.
 A report created by the Material Handling Industry trade group concluded supply chains will need to hire 270,000 employees per year between 2014 and 2018, according to Fortune.
 So far, many organizations have confessed difficulty in finding workers with the skills to fill these positions.

 A new campaign called #iWorkInTheSupplyChain hopes to undo negative assumptions by sharing content that shows young audiences the potential of warehouse and inventory management employment.
-The campaign shares videos, picture and educational materials online - especially through social media platforms - demonstrating the diverse positions available.
+The campaign shares videos, pictures, and educational materials online – especially through social media platforms – demonstrating the diverse positions available.

 Companies can follow suit by finding new ways to share employment information and following new audiences on popular communication channels used by millennials.

 Supply Chain Management Review detailed how a local supply chain logistics management company, CorpU, teamed up with Pennsylvania State University to create special programming.
 Students can attend Supply Chain Leadership Academy, an 18-week course designed to educate interested students on daily inventory shipping, handling, and management operations so they can start their careers as soon as they graduate.